google/nodejs-container-image-builder/README.md

 container-image-builder
 =======================

-without any docker dependency this is a container registry client and image builder with support for protocol version 2
+A container registry client and image builder with no dependency on docker.
+This supports protocol version 2.

-This library comes in  a few parts.
+This library has a few parts:

-- an Image class. which takes care of authentication, creating new registry clients, and packaging up local files.
+- An `Image` class: takes care of authentication, creating new registry clients, and packaging up local files.
-- registry clients. perform exactly the api calls defined in the [oci spec.](https://github.com/opencontainers/distribution-spec/blob/master/spec.md)
+- Registry clients: perform exactly the api calls defined in the [oci spec.](https://github.com/opencontainers/distribution-spec/blob/master/spec.md)

-you can do most things with the Image class.
+You can do most things with the `Image` class.
 It takes care of tedious tasks like copying layers missing from one registry into another so you can save your new image.

-## example
+## Example

-create a new image based off of the official node image with your files in it.
+Create a new image based off of the official node image with your files in it.

 ```js
 import {Image} from 'container-image-builder'